aws/aws-cli/awscli/examples/ec2/modify-instance-placement.rst

         "Return": true
     }

-For more information, see `Modifying Instance Tenancy and Affinity <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-dedicated-hosts-work.html#moving-instances-dedicated-hosts>`__ in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*.

 **Example 3: To move an instance to a placement group**

 The following ``modify-instance-placement`` example moves an instance to a placement group, stop the instance, modify the instance placement, and then restart the instance. ::